ExurionTechnologies/ExurionTechnologies/README.md

 | **🔒 Privacy Policy** | *Not yet published* |
 | **🤝 Code of Conduct** | *Not yet published* |

-> Since Exurion is an early-stage, solo-founder company, formal legal documents (Terms of Service, Privacy Policy, Code of Conduct, licensing) are not yet published.
-These are recommended next steps as the company takes on more clients and, eventually, staff.
+> Since Exurion is an early-stage company, formal legal documents (Terms of Service, Privacy Policy, Code of Conduct, licensing) are not yet published.
+These are recommended next steps as the company takes on more clients.

 ![divider](https://capsule-render.vercel.app/api?type=rect&color=gradient&customColorList=6,11,20&height=4&section=header)

 ## ✨ Additional Sections

 ### ⭐ Company Achievements
-- Founded and grew Exurion from zero to a working, multi-discipline studio in under a year — solo, self-funded, no outside capital
+- Founded Exurion and grew it into a working, multi-discipline studio with a 10-person team in under a year — self-funded, no outside capital
 - Shipped **6 completed products** spanning game development, backend tooling, and automation (see Business Portfolio)
 - Built and personally operates a technology stack spanning 4 disciplines — games, web, apps, and AI — rather than a single specialty
 - Stood up self-managed hosting infrastructure (web, bot, and game servers) without relying on third-party cloud platforms